 The stinging nettle and the fake nettle are the preferred foods of the innocuous red admiral caterpillar.

-The formerly spiny caterpillar transforms into a stunning brown butterfly once it has completed its metamorphosis within the chrysalis.
+The formerly spiny caterpillar transforms into a stunning brown butterfly once it has metamorphosed within the chrysalis.

 The wings of the medium-sized butterfly are either black or dark brown, with white dots and vivid red stripes.

-The red admiral caterpillar is an insect that crawls and has a slender and spiked body.
+The red admiral caterpillar is a crawling insect with a slender, spiked body.
 It is very easy to recognize.

 A row of dark spines runs transversely down each segment of the caterpillar, and there is a creamy white dot near each segment’s legs.